Jungle Flyfishing Gear Guide

 • Headlamp.
 It gets dark early

-• Sunscreen, First aid kit, Cortisone Cream, & Personal toiletries
+• Sunscreen, First aid kit, Cortisone Cream, Gold Bond for chafing & other personal toiletries

 • Bug Repellent- (optional) Very few mosquitos but biting gnats come out a few times.
 Also bees in many areas so plan accordingly

-• PFD- (optional) Provided by and mandated to wear in many areas
+• PFD- (optional) Provided by and mandated to wear in Colombia